dakujem/oliva/readme.md

 ## Contributing

-Ideas or contribution is welcome.
+Ideas, issues or code contribution is welcome.
 Please send a PR or submit an issue.

 And if you happen to like the library, give it a star and spread the word 🙏.